List of Haida villages

-This is a list of Haida villages, located in Haida Gwaii (formerly the Queen Charlotte Islands) and Prince of Wales Island, Alaska.
-The following list includes material from John R. Swanton's The Indian Tribes of North America, publ.
-1953, and from the Canadian Museum of Civilization in Ottawa.
+This is a list of Haida villages, located in Haida Gwaii and Prince of Wales Island, Alaska.
+The following list includes material from John R. Swanton's The Indian Tribes of North America and the Canadian Museum of History.
+The Haida language names for places on Haida Gwaii are primarily derived from information published by the Council of the Haida Nation.